-IPIS publishes a selection of its datasets, which originate from our data collection campaigns.
-These datasets have been reviewed and processed.
-The Open Data is linked to our IPIS’ internal database, such that a download of the Open Data includes the most up to date data-points and changes made and validated by IPIS researchers.
+The International Peace Information Service (IPIS) publishes a selection of its datasets as Open Data.
+These datasets originate from our data collection campaigns and research, and have been internally reviewed and processed.
+The Open Data is linked to our internal database, such that a download includes the most up to date data-points and reflect the current status of the data as accessible through the IPIS webmaps on the same topics.
 We are committed to publish Open Data that is reliable, tidy and recent, as we believe that this is can be an essential factor for a good research climate.
 When collecting data on a new topic, we may however choose to maintain a delay period (up to 6 months) between the publication of a report and the disclosure of the information as Open Data.

 Here are some tools you can use to start working with our data:

 - The Open Data FAQ & Dictionary page helps you understand the different columns and values present in our data.